msgctcheng/scraping-with-react/README.md

-# scraping-with-react
+# NYT-react
-React app that scrapes NYT
+React app that searches NYT and uses Mongo DB